kippisone/atom-node-inspector/README.md

 Install
 -------

-The node-debug app installs `node-inspector` by its first start.
-This may takes a few seconds.
-Press `ctrl`+`alt`+`i` to open the atom console to see whats happend.
-The debugger should start after a successfully installation.
+The node-debug app installs `node-inspector` on its first start.
+This may take a few seconds.
+Press `ctrl`+`alt`+`i` to open the Atom console in order to see what's happened.
+The debugger should start after a successful installation.

 Run the debugger
 ----------------

-The debugger will be start by the command `node-debug:run` or by pressing `ctrl`+`i`.
+You can run the dubugger by using `node-debug:run` command or pressing `ctrl`+`i`.
 The debugger reads the main file from package.json of the current project.
-It looks for a `debug` flag or reads from the `main` propertie.
+It looks for a `debug` flag or reads from the `main` property.